Travelling with a baby

 Slow life – le nouvel equilibre.
 Slow life – prenez votre temps!
 Londoners how do you feel about it?

 PS: This article has been few days overdue.
 And I took my time as it felt right to think about how much I missed my little ones.
 Will it pass once I am back?
 Not quite!
-First trip ever without them in 3.5 years time so was expecting it but it is officially confirmed.
-Any happy break should include the cheeky monkeys.
+First trip ever without kids in 3.5 years, so was expecting it and it is officially confirmed.
+Any happy break should include the cheeky monkeys!
+For our tips on Paris with toddlers and kids, head here.